 A nearby door opened.
 Boots clomped on the floor behind Neville and a pair of strong hands planted themselves on the back of his chair, rocking it backwards.
 Neville put his arms out for balance and found himself staring up at the broad chest and fat, upside-down face of General Nassar.

 “Neville, where is my moon?” he spat.

 “I think I blew it up,” said Neville.

-General Nassar slapped Neville across the cheek.
+The back of General Nassar’s hand struck Neville’s cheek, turning Neville’s head sidewise.
 “Whadda you mean you think you blew it up?
 You blow it up or not?”

 The General frowned.
 He glanced up at the screen that was black, then back down at Neville.

 Neville shook his head.
 “It’s gone, sir,” said Neville.

 “Whadda you mean gone?
 You mean like that planet in Star Wars?” said Nassar.
 “Alderwhatsit?”